redox-os/website/content/news/this-month-250930.md

 - (doc) Ribbon fixed and improved the [microkernel advantages](https://doc.redox-os.org/book/microkernels.html#advantages-of-microkernels) explanation
 - (doc) Ribbon added the [Better Expansion](https://doc.redox-os.org/book/microkernels.html#better-expansion) microkernel advantage
 - (doc) Ribbon fixed and improved the [microkernel benefits](https://doc.redox-os.org/book/why-a-new-os.html#benefits-1) in the "Why a New OS?" page
+- (doc) Wildan Mubarok did some improvements and cleanup to the porting documentation
 - (doc) Wildan Mubarok documented [how to create and mount a RedoxFS partition](https://doc.redox-os.org/book/redoxfs.html#tooling)

 ## How To Test The Changes